giodestone/Emotion-Recognition/README.md

 ## Running
 [Download](https://github.com/giodestone/Emotion-Recognition/releases)

 The Cohn-Kanade set must be downloaded and placed in the same folder as the `.exe`.
-It can be requested from [here](http://www.pitt.edu/~emotion/ck-spread.htm).
-Other data sets works, such as [MUG](https://mug.ee.auth.gr/fed/), may be used - though the results will differ.
+It can be requested from [here](http://www.pitt.edu/~emotion/ck-spread.htm) or downloaded from [here](https://github.com/spenceryee/CS229).
+Other data sets works, such as [MUG](https://mug.ee.auth.gr/fed/).
 Generally any face data set with people facing forwards will work.

 ## Using Source
 The `shape_predictor_68_face_landmarks.zip` inside of `Source/` must be extracted into the same destination when received.